shejialuo/hexo-blog/source/_posts/CS144-Introduction-to-Computer-Networking-initial-source-code-reading.md

 ## Reading and Writing File

 We have talked about the source code of the buffer, it's time to find how `FileDescriptor` to read and write files.
-Well, actually, it doesn't use much.
+Well, actually, it is not complicated.

 ```c++
 class FileDescriptor {